towerofnix/programming-language-thing/README.md

 	<script src="./plt.js"></script>

-Now you have access to `put`, as described later.
+Now you have access to `plt`, as described later.

 #### In [Node.js](https://nodejs.org):

 First install dependencies:

 	npm install

-Then to run the workspace area:

-	node --harmony --harmony_destructuring --harmony_default_parameters workspace.js
+Now you can run `.plt` scripts like so:

+	npm run plt <file>
+	# npm run plt examples/hello.plt

-You can require it like so:
+You can `require` it in your own projects like so:

-	const put = require('./plt.js')
+	const plt = require('./plt.js')

-Note you'll need to run `node` with all the Harmony V8 arguments (to add support for ES2016+).
+Note you'll need to run `node` with these Harmony V8 arguments (to add support for ES6+):

+	node --harmony --harmony_destructuring --harmony_default_parameters

 ## A pit (but no fall)